openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 | tensorflow                      |   [TensorFlow* 1.x](https://www.tensorflow.org/versions#tensorflow_1)            |
 | tensorflow2                     |   [TensorFlow* 2.x](https://www.tensorflow.org/versions#tensorflow_2)            |

 For example, to install and configure the components for working with TensorFlow 2.x, Apache MXNet and Caffe, use the following command:
    ```sh
    pip install openvino-dev[tensorflow2,mxnet,caffe]
    ```
 > **NOTE**: Model Optimizer support for TensorFlow 1.x environment has been deprecated.
 Use TensorFlow 2.x environment to convert both TensorFlow 1.x and 2.x models.

-### Step 5.
-Verify that the Package Is Installed
+## How to Verify that the Package Is Installed

 - To verify that the **developer package** is properly installed, run the command below (this may take a few seconds):
    ```sh